I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 The Astors—he was the 2nd Viscount Astor, she was Lady Astor–lived in Cliveden House, a huge Italianate mansion on the River Thames about 25 miles west of London.
 The house and estate have a storied and occasionally sordid history (See Bonus Factoids).

 The 2nd Duke of Buckingham began construction in the late 17th century as a place where he and his mistress, Anna Maria, Countess of Shrewsbury, could frolic to their hearts' content.
-The duke died before it was finished and it burned down twice, was rebuilt, and, in 1893, came into the possession of William Waldorf Astor, at the time America's richest man.
+The duke died before it was finished and it burned down twice, was rebuilt, and came into the possession of William Waldorf Astor in 1893, who was America's richest man at the time.

 William gave the house to his son Waldorf as a wedding present when he married Nancy Witcher Langhorne, the daughter of the American railroad baron Chiswell Langhorne.
 The couple was also gifted the Sancy diamond, a 55-carat gem worth more than $1 million.
 In addition, the Astors had a grand home in one of London's most fashionable districts.